FREE MONEY ALERT: Here's How You Could Score Up to $30,000

 Here’s How You Can Win Up to $30,000 This Fall

-Ready to manifest some major money?
-You could fill up your tank AND your bank when you Win Cash, up to $30,000!
+Ready to manifest a major payday?
+You could fill up your tank AND your bank when you get a WORKDAY PAYDAY, up to $30,000!
 Here's what you need to know:

 How to Play

-Listen to us for the codes you need to enter Win Cash.
+Listen to us for the codes you need to enter Workday Payday.
 We're hooking you up with TEN Win Cash codes every weekday.
 When you hear a code, type it below to enter the contest.
+Download The App To Make It Easier To Win!

 The Prize

-Every time you enter a code word below, you have a shot at scoring the $30,000 Grand Prize.
+Every time you enter a code, you have a shot at scoring the $30,000 Grand Prize.
 Talk about a major bag alert!

 We're also choosing TEN daily winners to receive $100.
 You read that right--TEN daily winners!
 Each winner gets $100 in cold, hard cash.